uditalias/injex/website/docs/env-plugin.md

 The plugin adds the relevant environment object to the runtime container so you can inject it into any module as a dependency.

-This is NOT a runtime specific plugin and can be used on all runtimes.
+This is NOT a runtime specific plugin and can be used on all Injex's runtimes.

 ## Installation